 By “feature-rich” I mean stuff like data binding and models for different data sources, an efficient engine for creating and updating the HTML of the controls, support for a Model-View-Controller concept, support for declarative UI construction and HTML templates, automatic loading of the appropriate language resources and many other features along these lines.

 The controls (around 100 or 140 of them?
-Hard to count exactly… [as of January 2015 there are roughly 200 controls]) range from simple Button controls to complex ones like the sap.m.SplitContainer (with a responsive master-detail behavior and animated page navigation) and provide support for accessibility, keyboard navigation, touch interaction, right-to-left languages etc. out of the box.
+Hard to count exactly… [as of January 2015 there are roughly 200 controls, as of May 2018: 360 controls]) range from simple Button controls to complex ones like the sap.m.SplitContainer (with a responsive master-detail behavior and animated page navigation) and provide support for accessibility, keyboard navigation, touch interaction, right-to-left languages etc. out of the box.
 Different visual themes are available and can be adapted by either modifying the CSS or using the Theme Designer (a WYSIWYG tool, which is currently not yet released as Open Source, though [but a special free version for users of OpenUI5 will be offered]).

 SAP is using this UI library for business applications, where standards like security and supportability are crucial, so protection against cross-site scripting and other attacks and a powerful error analysis/inspection tool is integrated.
 And for sure SAP is investing a lot into automated and manual tests, from unit tests to screenshot comparisons.

 UI5 is based on jQuery, which of course can be directly used in UI5 applications, but there’s a lot on top of it, so most of the time you might rather find yourself working with the controls.